dshadoff/TRS-80_TC-8/README.md

 ### Cassette Folder

-In this folder, I will archive all cassette recordings I can locate, and conversions to *.CAS format (where applicable), so that they can be loaded by modern emulators or recreated as sound via modern sources.
+In this folder, I will archive all TC-8 related cassette recordings I can locate.

 Where possible, I will also try to locate TC-8 format recordings so that they can also be analyzed.